 Many times, store owners may not be happy with the rates returned by shipping carriers.
-Some may feel the rates are too costly while some feel the are cheaper than the assumed value.
+Some may feel the rates are too costly while some feel they are cheaper than the assumed value.

-If you too have the need to made slight adjustments in the returned rates, then you can do that under the plugin settings page.
+If you too have the need to make slight adjustments in the returned rates, then you can do that under the plugin settings page.

 As you can see in the screenshot given below, the Rule table contains a column called Cost Shipping Option.

 In this column, you can add the amount by which the returned shipping rate should either increase or decrease.
 If you want to cut down the price of the shipping cost then you would have to write ‘-‘ followed by the amount value.

 For example, if you wish to decrease the shipping cost by $10 then you need to write ‘-10’ in the column as shown in the image above.
 Have a look at the video displayed below.

 You can notice that when the first item goes into the Cart, the returned shipping cost is $74.92.
 When we go to the plugin settings page and then define the discount the price goes down to $64.92.
 This is a great way to give any value in order to increase or decrease the shipping price.